-- Congratulations to our 2018-2019 Sherwood Anderson Fiction Award winner, Chris Morgan, and James Wright Poetry Award winner, Mark Wagenaar!
-See these works in issue 39.2, now available.
+- We will be announcing our 2019-2020 Sherwood Anderson Fiction Award, and James Wright Poetry Award winners soon!
+See these works in issue 40.2, coming soon.

 Mid-American Review is an international literary journal dedicated to our mission of publishing the best contemporary fiction, poetry, nonfiction, and translations.